 Start with certified seed that is free from sclerotia of the pathogen.
 Infected plants will wilt with a white, cottony fungal mass near the soil line.
 Rotate with non-host plants.
 Irrigate in the morning to promote drying of soil and foliage.
 This pathogen thrives in 50-70 ˚C temperatures and cool, damp conditions.
 Ten or more days of wet soil promotes infection.
-Soil sterilization with heat, chemicals, steam, or by biofumigation with brassica crops can reduce, but not eliminate sclerotia.
+Soil sterilization with heat, chemicals, steam, or by biofumigation with brassica crops can reduce, but not eliminate, sclerotia.

 Trichoderma asperellum, T. gamsii (Bio-tamOG): See label for in-furrow, drench, and broadcast rates; REI 1h, Group NC.